DrGabor/FPFH_Coarse_Alignment/README.md

 # FPFH_Coarse_Align

-Since the widely used point set registration algorithms such as ICP or NDT need a moderate initial transformation guess, the coarse stage is of prime importance for robotics-related applications, especially when no GPS/IMU information are provided.
+Since the widely used point set registration algorithms such as ICP or NDT need a moderate initial transformation guess, the coarse alignment stage is of prime importance for robotics-related applications, especially when no GPS/IMU information are provided.

 The basic idea of coarse alignment is similar to SIFT-based image matching[1]: 1) detect the key points, 2) and compute descriptor vector around each individual key point, and 3) nearest neighbor search to obtain noisy correspondence 3D points pair, and 4) a transformation is attained by RANSAC algorithm.